hyperledger-labs/hyperledger-labs.github.io/labs/emerald-performance-test-harness.md

 The benchmark aims to find a stable latency between batches and constantly adjusts a target value to gradually find the optimum latency.
 This adjustment is 'smoothed' by a latency adjustment parameter so that we don't overload the nodes with too many payments too soon - think of it like turning up your central heating and waiting for the thermostat to click off at the target temperature.
 The 'batching' is designed so that we can measure parallel throughput as well as latency.
 For this reason we set up a number of test accounts and load each account with 1 million tokens.
 We then send a payment from each of the test accounts in each batch.
 We wait for the latency time to elapse before sending the next batch.
+An instance of the test harness runs against each node in the network and measures the end to end latency by recording the submission time and listening to received payments - this makes it quite different from a jmeter test where there is only usually one instance of the test harness.

 # Initial Committers
 - https://github.com/Bartman250